-This easy apple cake recipe is the perfect autumn treat!
-Moist, tender, and deliciously spiced, it's a wonderful dessert, breakfast, or afternoon snack.
+This easy apple cake recipe is the perfect fall treat!
+Moist, tender, and warmly spiced, it's a wonderful dessert, breakfast, or afternoon snack.

 - Apples, of course!
 They fill this cake with autumn flavor, and they make it nice and moist.